Surrogacy laws in Colombia

 What intended parents should know about Surrogacy laws in Colombia?

 Intended parents must know that the decision to proceed with the surrogacy procedure is a responsible and serious one.
 Moreover, the choice of a surrogate mother candidate who will be able to carry and give birth to a healthy child, a financial matter, and some legal matters are just a few of the decisions that people who are considering using a surrogate mother must make on their own, without which conflicts of interest may later arise.
-Many people believe that the nation’s surrogacy industry needs better governmental regulation or even better surrogacy laws in Colombia.
+Many people believe that the nation’s surrogacy industry needs better governmental regulation.

 Others are certain that this sort of conduct ought to be prohibited.
 According to the forum, there is no clear regulation of surrogacy in Colombia.
 Therefore, it’s not illegal.
 The laws in place today for surrogacy are the same as those that apply to normal birth.
 As a result, a child born through traditional surrogacy must be registered in the names of both the surrogate mother and the male donor.